ENSTA-U2IS-AI/MR_perceptual/README.md

 ### Reproduce the results

-The script `test_dataset_model.py` perform the metric on the 2AFC dataset :
+The script `test_dataset_model.py` performs the metric on the 2AFC dataset :

 To reproduce the results of the MR_perceptual metric, please use the parameter --mrpl